open-dynamic-robot-initiative/trifinger_singularity/README.md

     make trifinger_base_pylon.sif

 Adds the Pylon SDK to the base image.
-Needed for building the camera drivers for the TriFinger robots.
+This is needed for building the camera drivers for the TriFinger robots.

-This is kept separate from the base image due to potential license issues with Pylon.
+The license of Pylon can be found in `/opt/pylon5/share/pylon/License.html` inside this image.
+You may only use it if you accept its license.

 ### Images "trifinger_user"/"trifinger_robot"